LLDay/JsonParser/README.md

 Access to keys with spaces is not allowed.

 ### File safety ###
-If you open file only to read and do not want to change the source, don't call `JsonParser.save()` method that rewrites file.
+If you open file only to read and do not want to change the source, don't call `JsonFile.save()` method that rewrites file.
 This prevents accidental data loss.
 If you are sure that you have changed the Json structure correctly, call the `save()` method to apply the changes.

 ## Example ##